Vishal34sd/demo-repo/README.md

-this is a demo repo
+this is a demo repo and not for production purpose